Need Professional Help?

 Forecast section financing highlighted.png

-2. Click the Add Line of Credit button:
+2. Click the Add New button and select Line of Credit:

 2023-06-02_12-35-12.png

-3. Enter a name for the line of credit, then click Next:
+3. Enter a name and the limit of the line of credit:

 2023-01-27_13-08-52.png